A trial looking at HTL0039732 and other cancer drugs for solid tumours that have spread

 from attacking cancer cells.
 Doctors think this will stop or slow cancer growth.

-They also want to see if having HTL0039732 with atezolizumab or other cancer drugs could work to stop or slow cancer growth.
+They also want to see if having HTL0039732 with atezolizumab could work to stop or slow cancer growth.
 Atezolizumab is also an immunotherapy.

 In this trial, some people have HTL0039732 on its own and some people have HTL0039732 and atezolizumab.
 This is part 1 of the trial.
-At a later stage, the team plan to see how well HTL0039732 works alongside other cancer drugs.
-This is part 2 of the trial.
+This part is now closed.
+Part 2 is open.
+This part is looking at how HTL0039732 works for some cancer types.

 To begin with, the researchers need to find the best dose of HTL0039732 to give by itself and in combination with atezolizumab.